aronim/aronim-cloud/README.md

-KungfuDev Cloud
+Aronim Cloud
 ===============

-KungfuDev Cloud is a framework for bootstrapping a scalable cloud system.
+Aronim Cloud is a framework for bootstrapping a scalable cloud system.

 Out of the box
 --------------